garden-io/garden/docs/reference/module-types/terraform.md

 ### `autoApply`

 If set to true, Garden will automatically run `terraform apply -auto-approve` when the stack is not up-to-date.
 Otherwise, a warning is logged if the stack is out-of-date, and an error thrown if it is missing entirely.

+**NOTE: This is not recommended for production, or shared environments in general!**

 Defaults to the value set in the provider config.

 | Type      | Default | Required |